The Life Cycle of Dry Rot

 Like any life form, dry rot can be stopped by a lack of air, food or water.
 But what makes dry rot annoyingly unique is that when short of such vital elements, the dry rot produces a self¬-reproduction organ known as a sporophore.
 This allows the spore¬ bearing surface of the sporophore to shed orange coloured spores into the atmosphere in the hope that that the spores can land once again in the right environment to carry on germinating and extending the growth period of the dry rot.

-If you feel you have an outbreak of dry rot in your property or need advice about treating dry rot, you can give our team a call and one of our team members will do their best to help you diagnose the issue and explain how Timberwise can help.
-Alternatively, you can book a survey online and one our experts will contact directly.
+If you feel you have an outbreak of dry rot in your property or need advice about how to treat dry rot, you can give our team a call and one of our team members will do their best to help you diagnose the issue and explain how Timberwise can help.
+Alternatively, you can book a dry rot survey online and one of our experts will contact directly.